MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-search.md

 ```

-Next, go to *MessagesController.cs*.
-First, make sure you add the Newtonsoft.Json namespace.
+Next, go to **MessagesController.cs**.
+Make sure you add the **Newtonsoft.Json** namespace.

 ```cs
 using Newtonsoft.Json;

 ```

-Then, on the same file, replace the code in the Post task with the one in the code snippet below.
-The code calls the Image API, de-serializes the response into the model class we just created, and finally retrieves the first image result, and sends it to the user as an image attachment.
+Then, on the same file, replace the code in the **Post** task with the one in the code snippet below.
+The code calls the Image API, de-serializes the response into the model class you just created, retrieves the first image result, and then sends it to the user as an image attachment.

 ```cs